 They Are Great for Beginners

 The additional balance and stability provided by fat tires make them great for riders that are new to off-roading or biking in general.
 Taking on more challenging terrain when you have smaller tires with less grip can stifle your confidence.
 You have to dodge obstacles, such as rocks and roots, but with fat tires, you can ride right over them.
-It helps to build confidence in rookies and is even practical for children.
+It helps to build confidence in rookies and can be practical for older children.

 Are There Any Limitations?